Wade and his pal Trish spend a year planning to look fabulous on vacation, only to end up arriving without a thing for her to wear.

 “You can wear my bra,” Gary joked to our dear friend Trish, whose suitcase had failed to materialize.

-She laughed — already handling it better than I would have, though we could see her eyes welling with tears.
+She laughed — already handling it better than I would have.
+Although, we could still see her eyes welling with tears.

-Trish and her husband Steve made their way to file a missing luggage report, while Gary and I coralled the bags that had actually made it.
+Trish and her husband Steve made their way to file a missing luggage report, while Gary and I corralled the bags that had actually made it.

 The four of us had been planning this trip for over a year — including what we would wear.
 We were going to Capri, for Heaven’s sake, where people dressed as if every night was an awards show red carpet.
 We had even shopped together, buying complementary scarves, pink slacks and new shoes.

 Trish was a former pageant queen and Wilhelmina model.
-Fashion was her passion, and when she traveled, she took pride in looking her best.
+Fashion was her passion.
+When she traveled, she took pride in looking her best.
 The only bag of hers that made it to Italy was her carry-on, which (in an ironic twist of fate) she’d stuffed with Barbie dolls and outfits for them.

 Our attempt to remedy the situation was to spend the first day shopping with Trish.
-We started at high-end shops, but it seemed silly to spend on Gucci when it seemed likely the designer contents of her own luggage would eventually turn up.
-We sought advice from locals, who suggested we head to the non-touristy side of town.
+We started at high-end shops.
+But it seemed silly to spend on Gucci when it seemed likely the designer contents of her own luggage would eventually turn up.
+So we sought advice from locals, who suggested we head to the non-touristy side of town.
 There, Trish bought some inexpensive colorful cover-ups, a few pretty wraps and a flowy sundress.

 The next day of our once-in-a-lifetime vacation was spent buying Trish a bra.
 It took us four hours of trying to convert sizes and communicate with the male shop owner, who not only spoke no English but was also utterly shocked when Gary dared to follow Trish into the changing room to help her strap on her selections and offer his opinion.